iEmaz/window-history-flood/README.md

 after you see that, do 100-1000. then check your history. then your done, make sure to star and follow me on github.

+Now whatever you have to hide is now hidden, have a good day.